 From your ad manager, always check how many clicks you’re getting and their respective cost (CPC) to measure the cost of advertising.

-As we can’t track this campaign’s true conversion, the increase in followers, we need to use Instagram Insights to measure our total reach and impressions of our ad efforts.
+As we can’t track this campaign’s true conversion, the increase in followers, we need to use Instagram Insights or Facebook Insights to measure our total reach and impressions of our ad efforts.

 Then keep tabs on the total number of followers you had before the campaign and compare it to the followers’ final count.